 5. Filing a claim with the injured employee's private health insurance.

-A health care provider may pursue a private claim only when the work-related injury is finally adjudicated by TDI-DWC as non-compensable.
-Pursuing a private claim when the work-related injury has not been adjudicated by TDI-DWC as non-compensable is an administrative violation and subject to a penalty.
+A health care provider may pursue a private claim only when the work-related injury is finally adjudicated by DWC as non-compensable.
+Pursuing a private claim when the work-related injury has not been adjudicated by DWC as non-compensable is an administrative violation and subject to a penalty.

-A Designated Doctor is a doctor, selected by TDI-DWC, to provide unbiased medical information about the injured employee's medical condition or to resolve a dispute about a work-related injury or occupational illness.
-The Designated Doctor can address issues and provide a medical information to resolve any questions regarding maximum medical improvement (MMI), impairment rating (IR), the extent of the injury, whether the employee's disability is a direct result of the work-related injury, the ability of the employee to return to work, and ability to return to work during the supplemental income benefits (SIBS) period.
+A Designated Doctor is a doctor, selected by DWC, to provide unbiased and objective medical information about the injured employee's medical condition or to resolve a dispute about a work-related injury or occupational illness.
+The Designated Doctor provides medical information to answer questions regarding maximum medical improvement (MMI), impairment rating (IR), the extent of the injury, whether the employee's disability is a direct result of the work-related injury, the ability of the employee to return to work, and other similar issues.

 Medical Fee Dispute Resolution is a disagreement about the denial or reduction of reimbursement for compensable and medically necessary health care already provided.
 Please click on the following links to find more information on Medical Fee Disputes.